How does it work

 If you arrive earlier we can make arrangements for you to be picked up or you can simply appear at the hotel we will arrange.
-We will let you know well in advance.
+We will let you know in advance.

 On Day 2 of the tour we start with a briefing in which we tell you all about your safety, the traffic rules of Bolivia, our route and all other things you need to know.
-Safely driving at all time is our main consent.
+Driving safely at all time is our main consent.

-Then we give you your bike and we’ll go on a short excursion to test it out.
+Then we give you your bike and we’ll go on a short trip to test it out.

 Note that we only provide you with a motorcycle.
 You need to bring your own bike gear.
 A helmet is of course obligated, boots, pants, jacket and gloves… are requisite as well as a daypack for your daily needs.

 Unless specifically mentioned otherwise, we spend the nights in hotels.
 We are always trying to mantain certain standards, like clean rooms, private bathrooms or hot showers, but this is Bolivia and not every hotel on our tour routes can live up this expectations and sometimes there just is no good option.
 In most of the hotels we stay since years.

-This also goes for the restaurants.
-All food is included and generally it will be nice and tasty, but again: This is Bolivia and sometimes there just is no good restaurant in the area.
+The same goes for the restaurants.
+Never the less all food is included and will generally be very tasty, but again: This is Bolivia and sometimes there just is no good restaurant in the area.

 The multi-language speaking guide usually rides up front.
-At the rear is the support car with the bike trailer, a mechanic, spare parts, medical material and for some tours a spare bike.
-If, for whatever reason, you can’t or don’t want to ride on, the “broom wagon” will pick you and your bike up.
-If you have a flat tire or other problem, just wait for the “broom wagon” and soon your problems will be solved.
-Of course real men fix their own flat tires…
+At the rear is the support 4WD car with the bike trailer, a mechanic, spare parts, medical material and for some tours a spare bike.
+If, for whatever reason, you can’t or don’t want to ride on, the assistance vehicle will pick you and your bike up.
+If you have a flat tire or other problem, just wait for the support car and soon your problems will be solved.